kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 `CCIAdmit` function provides information if a given container belonging to a Pod and having a specific CCI spec can be admitted to next stage of the allocation pipeline.
 The requested resources get reserved in the case of success.
-The user input which was defined in the resource claim is passed as claim paramter (analogue to DRA) to the function (see Sec.
+The user input which was defined in the resource claim is passed as claim parameter (analogue to DRA) to the function (see Sec.
 [Compute Specification Option]).
 The admission will return a reserved resource-set or error.
 In case of successful admission the resource set will be stored in the CCI Store.
-In the case of exclusive reservations the cpusets of standard pods might change based on the updated list of avaialbe cores.
+In the case of exclusive reservations the cpusets of standard pods might change based on the updated list of available cores.
 In the case of failure the error is reported back to user and the Pod allocation is cancelled.
 In the admission function we pass a list of available cpusets which allow us to inform drivers about system-reserved resources.

 `CCIAddContainerResource` function is called before container start with a given Pod name and container name, cgroup of Pod and the container id.
 The driver than performs an allocation of the admitted resource-set.
-The cpuset gets allocted via the runtime.
+The cpuset gets allocated via the runtime.
 In case of failure of the driver and error is returned.

 `CCIRemoveContainerResource` function is called to free the cpu resources taken by a container and the underlying claim.
 The functions returns nil if the operation was successful or an